Sessions for secondary schools

 The National Gallery’s collection provides a visual narrative of the history of western painting, with challenging themes that resonate today.
 Each painting is a rich and accessible context that supports and extends students of all abilities.

 Talking Paintings sessions are tailor-made to your requirements.
-Choose from a theme below or request your own:
+Choose from a theme below or suggest your own (we will accommodate requests wherever possible):

 Group size: 10 to 100 pupils